Tagimasa/Team_Project_Gr23_BankMarketing/DSI_Team_Project_Bank_Marketing/04_Reports/README.md

 My Facebook and Insta ))

-A huge thank you to the University of Toronto, those kind guys who paid for my studies, all the teachers, and project coordinators!
+Many thanks to the University of Toronto!, those kind guys who paid for my studies!, all the teachers, and project coordinators!
 You guys are the best!